Select Page

 Turning our WBG question into: “Wouldn’t it be great if breaking away from everyday life would be as easy as playing a song on Spotify?

-Instead of focusing on good massage, we thought offering a solution to get rid of the daily grind was more valuable and feasible.
-We decided to build an app, namely FeelSound, that could transmit music information to real feelings on the device.
 We used Spotify’s open data as a music resource because Spotify is one of the most popular streaming music platforms in the world.
 Due to some technical restrictions of current hardware, we created a “mini” prototype from scratch by putting six bladders that our partner provided into a cushion to quickly test our ideas in our MVP.

 Prototype